 Ectropion

-Ectropion is where the lower eyelids rolls out to become droopy.
-The resulting conditions of this abnormality causes the dog to have dry eyes, corneal infections and or ulcers.
+Ectropion is where the lower eyelids roll out to become droopy.
+The resulting conditions of this abnormality cause the dog to have dry eyes, corneal infections, and/or ulcers.
 Surgery to correct this problem is necessary.
-You vet should be able to diagnosis this problem when visits are made to him.
+Your vet should be able to diagnose this problem when visits are made to him.

 Ectropion.
 Notice the droopy bottom eyelids.